openebs/openebs/contribute/design/1.x/apis/cstorvolume_policy.md

 	// Tolerations, if specified, are the target pod's tolerations Tolerations []corev1.Toleration `json:"tolerations,omitempty"`

-	// Affinity if specified, are the target pod's affinities Affinity *corev1.PodAffinity `json:"affinity,omitempty"`
+	// PodAffinity if specified, are the target pod's affinities PodAffinity *corev1.PodAffinity `json:"affinity,omitempty"`

 	// NodeSelector is the labels that will be used to select
 	// a node for target pod scheduleing